Quetrupillán: Local

 A number of eruption products show traces of ice-lava interactions.
 Tuff rings and maars formed through the interaction of magma with groundwater.
 A geomagnetic anomaly at shallow depth south of the volcano may be a pluton associated with a resurgent dome.
 Huililco scoria cone has produced two lava flows and is considered to be also part of the Quetrupillán volcanic complex.

 Three different formations make up the basement of Quetrupillán: The Triassic Panguipulli, the possibly Cretaceous Currarehue and the Miocene Trápatrapa formations and plutonic rocks.
 These are plutonic and volcaniclastic rock units.
 The Villarrica-Quetrupillán volcanic chain forms a geological boundary, since the Patagonian Batholith crops out south of it.
+Magnetotelluric investigation of the area has found evidence of a possible deep-seated magma reservoir.

 Composition

-Volcanic rocks at Quetrupillán have a bimodal composition, ranging from basalt to andesite, and overall more silicic than the rocks erupted by Villarrica and Lanín.
+Volcanic rocks at Quetrupillán have a bimodal composition, ranging from basalt to andesite with trachyte the main component, and overall more silicic than the rocks erupted by Villarrica and Lanín.
 Unusually for the region, trachydacite also occurs at the volcano.
 These contain phenocrysts of plagioclase and pyroxene, with additional microphenocrysts of ilmenite and magnetite.

 Based on the composition, it has been inferred that the magma reservoir of Quetrupillán contained a mush of crystals, from which magma was repeatedly mobilized following the injection of fresh magmas that reheated the mush.
 Fractional crystallization of basalts generated trachytic melts.
 A tectonic regime associated with the Liquiñe-Ofqui Fault which prevents magma from simply ascending to the surface may help the magma evolution processes.